rm511130/Concourse-Workshop/README.md

 - Concourse is an Open Source Continuous Integration Tool.
 It has a simple and effective architecture composed of:

    - A CLI (Command-Line Interface) called **fly** for Linux, Windows or MacOS.
    - A Server component that runs the Web GUI and API interfaces.
 The Web GUI is only used for displaying the state of the pipelines and for triggering pipelines manually.
-All other tasks are performed via the **fly** CLI
+All other tasks are performed via the **fly** CLI.
-   - Pipelines are first-class citizens executed in Worker Machines

 - Design Principles:

    - No snowflakes: there is no configuration of concourse server that we can apply on run-time, no GUI with check-boxes, etc...
    - Everything as Code: deployments, builds, and anything else can be automated, scripted, and then recreated without wizards or manual configuration.
-   - Usability: with a single click you get what you need
+   - Usability: with a single click you get what you need.
-   - Isolated builds: there is no longer build pollution because everything runs in an ephemeral, reproducible containers
+   - Isolated builds: there is no longer build pollution because everything runs in ephemeral, reproducible containers.
    - Scalable: to add more capacity, we add more Worker Machines.
 Any part of the pipeline can be scaled independently.
+   - Pipelines: first-class citizens executed in Worker Machines
    - No plugins: just docker container images, you bring your own docker images, and you don't depend on pre-installed plugins.
-   - No need to backup concourse: we store and redeploy the pipelines.
+   - No need to backup concourse: simply store and redeploy the pipelines (i.e. yaml files).
-   - Infrastructure agnostic: can be deploy on vSphere, VMC, AWS, GCP, Azure, locally using Docker, etc...
+   - Infrastructure agnostic: Concourse can be deploy on vSphere, VMC, AWS, GCP, Azure, locally using Docker, etc...
    - Open Source: no license required.

 ## The Concourse Architecture